kazi-rayed-hossain/GitHub-useful-Commands/README.md

 ```sh
 git branch branch_name
 ```
-## How to switch to a newly created branch in Git:
+## :beginner: How to switch to a newly created branch in Git:

 When you want to use a different or a newly created branch you can use this command: